 - A reunification exercise was completed in 2022, training a group of students and staff from our high schools in the Standard Reunification Method.
-A reunification table top exercise is planned for 2023 with all administrative staff.
+A reunification table top exercise was held in 2023 with all administrative staff.
 Reunification means that if a school had to be evacuated, we could transfer students to another facility to be reunified with their families.
 These exercises are done in collaboration with the local police and fire departments.

 - The School District employs a School Safety Director who oversees safety and security for the District in collaboration with school staff.
 The Safety Director is certified by the Wisconsin School Safety Coordinators Association (WSSCA) as a School Safety Coordinator and has completed two certification courses in School Safety Assessment from WSSCA.

 - School safety plans are reviewed and updated annually by the Safety Director and school staff.
 Schools practice at least 14 safety and fire drills throughout the year.